Top of the pageActionset

 Use the following suggestions to model the behaviour you want your child to develop.

 - Set family rules.
 Have as few family rules as possible, and enforce them consistently.
-Write down your family's rules and the consequences (What is a PDF document?) for when those rules are broken.
+Write down your family's rules and the consequences for when those rules are broken.
 Post these rules in an area that will help remind everyone.

 - Establish daily routines.
 An action becomes a habit through continual reminders and repetition.
 For example, brushing teeth eventually becomes a habit when you repeatedly remind the child to do so twice a day, such as after breakfast and before going to bed.
 Write down your daily routines and post them where you will see them often.
 It will help your child if you use colourful pictures, such as a picture of a toothbrush, to identify routines.